X

 he had accused a man, or had been accused, of irregularity in a card

-and was advancing upon the adversary, knife in hand, refusing to stop
+game.
+Arnold was advancing upon his adversary, knife in hand, refusing to stop

 despite